hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 ### Tips for filling in the documentation
--	Try to answer the questions to the best of your ability.
+-	Try to answer all questions to the best of your ability.
     - Imagine you would have to work with this data in the future – how would you write up the documentation so that you (and your future self) may understand it?
     - In your writing, be as concise as possible.
 We’ve had some recent experience using tools like Grammarly to improve our writing (there is a free version available), but there are certainly alternatives available!
     - The original paper on which the readme template is based on provides a few helpful (filled in) examples that may provide some inspiration.
+    - If you are familiar with R, you can write your documentation in RMarkdown, which nicely intertwines answers to the questions (e.g., conceptual answers) with details/statistics from the data (i.e., by including code snippets that directly generate overview tables).

 - Please pick a good name for your dataset.
 This name will be the first thing potential users of your data will see.
 Use it as the *title* of your documentation (don't call your dataset "Datasheets for Datasets"!)
 - Please skip sections 6 and 7 of the documentation (distribution and maintenance).
 Do get rid of the example text in these sections though.